zyanmunjal/Data_Analytics/README.md

 - MySQL
 - Jupyter Notebook
-- Excel
+- Microsoft Excel
 - Git & GitHub
-- Zoom (Mentorship sessions)
+- Zoom (Mentorship sessions & check-ins)

 ---

 ## 📅 Duration

-**June 2025 – July 2025 **
+**June 2025 – July 2025**
-Currently at the **midpoint** of the internship.
-Excited to dive deeper into the next phase of hands-on analytics work!
+Currently at the midpoint of the internship.
+Excited to dive deeper into the next phase — from insights to impact.

+---

+## 🙏 Gratitude

+Huge thanks to the **Imarticus Learning team**, our mentors, and peers for guiding us through every challenge and helping us level up as data professionals-in-the-making.

 ---